egison/egison-scheme/README.md

 Non-free data types are data types whose data have no standard forms.
 For example, multisets are non-free data types because the multiset {a,b,b} has two other equivalent but literally different forms {b,a,b} and {b,b,a}.
-This library provides users with a pattern-matching facility for these non-free data types.
+This library provides the users with a pattern-matching facility for these non-free data types.

-For example, the following program pattern-matches a list `(1 2 3 2 1)` as a multiset.
+For example, the following program pattern-matches a list `(1 2 5 9 4)` as a multiset.
 This pattern matches if the target collection contains pairs of elements in sequence.
 A non-linear pattern is effectively used for expressing the pattern.